MariaTsantaki/FASMA-synthesis/README.md

 damping:      1
 ```

-7) The wavelength step for the synthetic spectrum to be created and the flux limit to consider opacity distributions from the neighboring lines measured in Angstrom.
-These are the same options of MOOG.
+7) The wavelength step for the synthetic spectrum to be created (step_wave) and the flux limit to consider opacity distributions from the neighboring lines (step_flux), both measured in Angstrom.
+These are the same options in MOOG.
 ```yaml
 step_wave:    0.01
 step_flux:    3.0